jampaniuday/oracle_aix/README.md

 This chef cookbook is based off the work originally published by Ari Riikonen called Oracle chef cookbook version 1.2.2

-It installs and configures the Oracle RDBMS, patches it to the latest version of 12c for the AIX Operating System.
+It installs and configures the Oracle RDBMS, with patches, to the latest version of 12c for the AIX Operating System.
-It has not been tested on AIX with 11g R2.
+The version with 11g R2 has NOT been tested on AIX.

 I wish to acknowldege Air Riikonen's great work here in which made porting to AIX easy to do.